-Watch Latin with Andy Videos
+Explore the Latin with Andy Resource Library

 Rest Up for Next Semester

-Sometimes the best thing you can do to prepare for ramping up studies again is simply just rest.
+Sometimes the best thing you can do to prepare for ramping up Latin studies again is simply just rest.
 Our brains can only stretch so far before needing some reprieve.
 Enjoy your break and enjoy the rest.
 Then when the semester starts back, you can be ready to hit the books again.

 Betsy Strauss is an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
 She loves reading books, drinking coffee, and learning anything with her kids.